1TusharSharma1/1TusharSharma1/README.md

 - 💬 Ask me anything **tech-related, and feel free to reach out to me for guidance and roadmaps.
 I'm here to help!**

 - 📫 How to reach me **You can connect with me on LinkedIn or Twitter.
-I'm always open to new opportunities and collaborations.**
+I'm always open to new opportunities and collaborations!**

 - 📄 Resume [Give me an Internship :)](https://drive.google.com/file/d/1mZ4ciPu79X30_vDnzTWF5FPWW75iYm88/view?usp=sharing)